 It is the story of a desperate cat and a sneaky mouse running around in Mammy’s house and breaking everything; it is the legendary story of Tom and Jerry!

-Everyone we know has watched a couple of hundreds of episodes of Tom and Jerry, but not all know that the creators of the cartoon are actually Lebanese!
+Everyone has watched a couple of hundreds of Tom and Jerry episodes, but not all know that the creators of the cartoon have Lebanese ancestry!

 Not only is Tom and Jerry created by two geniuses of Lebanese descendants, but the romanticized stone age cartoon The Flintstones was also produced by the same media production; Hanna-Barbera Productions.

-William Hanna and Joseph Barbera, both of Lebanese origins, met while working in Metro-Goldwyn-Mayer MGM in 1937.
+William Hanna and Joseph Barbera met while working in Metro-Goldwyn-Mayer MGM in 1937.

 The two men started drawing an idea of a cartoon demonstrated by motion, action, and a chase.
 In 1940, Hanna and Barbera aired Puss Gets The Boots, which later on became Tom and Jerry.